Hollis-Brown/Hollis-Brown/README.md

 ### 💻 Hi there!
 I'm Hollis Brown, a student at Bay Valley Tech with a passion for Frontend Web Development.
 Right now, I am learning intermediate JS and React.
+Outside of programming, I enjoy delving into math and digital design.

 You can reach me at [LinkedIn](https://www.linkedin.com/in/hollis-brown-aaa854243/) or follow me on [Twitter](https://twitter.com/_misterFriend_).